The interest in CRM to CMS (Content Management System) integration almost eclipses requests among CRM buyers for CRM to ERP integration.

 Host a Segment of a Site’s Pages on a CRM Platform

-InsideView’s knowledge base is an example of one that has the look and feel of the organization’s main website, but is actually hosted on a CRM vendor’s servers — in InsideView’s case, Zendesk.
+A knowledge base is an example of one that has the look and feel of the organization’s main website but is hosted on a CRM vendor’s servers.

-Via a combination of host mapping and styling tools, the site visitor’s perception in this case is that the knowledge base is a fully integrated component of InsideView’s overall website, although the knowledge base is, technically speaking, a different website.
+Via a combination of host mapping and styling tools, the site visitor perceives that the knowledge base is a fully integrated component of the main website.
+However, the knowledge base is, technically speaking, a different website.

 Host an Entire Website on a CRM Platform

-Several CRM vendors offer the ability to host an entire website on their platform.
+Several CRM vendors can host an entire website on their platform.
 Zoho offers Sites.
-Salesforce.com offers a website builder that is native to its platform.
+Salesforce.com provides a website builder that is native to its platform.

-Salesforce.com’s Site.com offering can be used to display real time CRM data to visitors and/or to collect information from visitors and write directly to CRM record or records.
+Salesforce.com’s Site.com offering can display real-time CRM data to visitors and/or collect information from visitors and write directly to CRM records or records.
 This represents a single-platform CRM and CMS.
-Neil Young’s PonoMusic is an example of website that leverages these combined capabilities.

-Hosting a website on a CRM platform does not provide all the flexibility and options, such as functionality provided by third party plugins, of a standalone CMS.
+Hosting a website on a CRM platform does not provide all the flexibility and options of a standalone CMS, such as functionality provided by third-party plugins.
 This means that more time should be allocated to site setup and ongoing content maintenance than needs to be devoted to a standalone CMS.

-Host an Entire Website on a Marketing Automation Platform
+Host a Website on a CRM & Marketing Platform

 Build a Website Using a Third Party CRM-Based CMS